 Why is Atlassian Crucible useful?

 Atlassian Crucible has a host of integrated features, increasing functionality.
 The inline comment function can include contributions from multiple users, meaning the group is able to arrive at collective decisions about every alteration to the source code.
-If you have to leave one of these discussions prematurely, it is possible to bookmark the thread or the review and return to it at a more convenient time.
+If you must leave one of these discussions prematurely, it is possible to bookmark the thread or the review and return to it at a more convenient time.
 Permissions, notifications, and workflow stages are also highly customisable.

 - Better teamwork, better code – flag changes to the source code and show your team what you plan to do.